pypa/packaging.python.org/source/key_projects.rst

 A package and command-line interface which can host a directory as a website, for example as a :term:`package index <Package Index>` (see :ref:`Hosting your Own Simple Repository`).
-A package in the Python Standard Library (starting with Python 3.3) for creating :term:`Virtual Environments <Virtual Environment>`.
-For more information, see the section on :ref:`Creating and using Virtual Environments`.

 .. _venv: